Greening the EPH Conference

 - We encourage the choice for vegetarian lunch and dinner options.

 - We have chosen leaner meats and sea food, rather than beef meat.
-At our Conference Dinner we will no longer serve beef meat.

 - We do not offer alcohol at the conference and have limited the availability of drinks that are high in free sugars.
 Water is available throughout the conference.